bryanhunter/cqrs-with-erlang/README.md

 CQRS with Erlang
 ================

-Presented at The Stange Loop 2013 in St. Louis, Missouri on October 20 from 9:50-10:30.
+Presented at NDC London 2013 on Wednesday, Dec 4, 2013.

 Abstract
 ========